What Are Economic Damages?

 Why You Need a Personal Injury Lawyer in Estimating Economic Damages

-Past medical bills and last wages are easy to calculate.
+Past medical bills and lost wages are easy to calculate.
 Future medical expenses and future income are not.
 It will likely be an area of disagreement between the parties in settlement negotiations and at trial.
 You need an experienced personal injury attorney to guide you through these challenges.
 You will also need an attorney to hire the right medical experts and economists for you.
 These experts can make a difference in obtaining compensation for the economic damages you suffered due to the defendant’s negligence.

 At Stephens Law Firm, we will stand by your side and will fight to get you the compensation you deserve.
 All you have to do is call (817) 420-7000, or contact our law office online to see how we can help.